jtonk/ha_wind_card/README.md

 # Wind Card

-Wind Card is a simple [Home Assistant](https://www.home-assistant.io/) custom card for visualising wind data.
+Wind Card is a [Home Assistant](https://www.home-assistant.io/) custom card for visualising wind data.
 The card animates direction, speed and gust values provided by an entity.

 ## Features
-- Shows current wind speed and gusts in knots
+- Displays current wind speed and gusts in knots
-- Animated direction arrow
+- Animated direction arrow with radial speed and gust rings
-- Wind rose with N/E/S/W indicators
+- Wind rose with N/E/S/W indicators and tick marks
-- Speed scale markings every 5 kn
-- Radial graph showing speed and gusts
-- Works with an entity that exposes `direction`, `speed` and `gusts` arrays in its `data` attribute
+- Cycles through arrays of `direction`, `speed` and `gusts` exposed in an entity's `data` attribute

 ## Installation
 ### With HACS